jdersch/cpus-pdp8/README.md

 in field_patch() must be modified to the number of user-available core fields on your system.
 For a 32KW system this is 6 (TSS-8 takes up two fields, leaving 6 available).
 On a 12KW system this is 1.

-Once these changes are made, go to the next section
+Once these changes are made, go to the next section.

 Rebuilding ths system
 ---------------------